 1. Diversify your wealth with gold

-Goldco offers just about everything, from precious metal IRAs to direct purchases of precious metal coins and bars.
+Goldco is one company to consider.
+They offer just about everything, from precious metal IRAs to direct purchases of precious metal coins and bars.

 Goldco has been around for more than a decade and has been recommended by celebrities like actor Chuck Norris and even former presidential candidate Ron Paul.